auth0/docs/articles/microsites/manage-my-users/connect-users-to-my-identity-platform.md

 ---
 title: Connect Users to My Identity Platform
-description: Everything you need to know about connecting users to your identity platform.
+description: An introduction to the concepts and tasks related to how Auth0 enables you to connect users to your apps based on their user profile information.
 template: microsite
 ---

-You can connect users to your identity platforms using popular social media providers like Facebook, Google, and Twitter.
+You can connect users to your identity platforms using popular social media providers like [Facebook, Google, and Twitter](/identityproviders).
 Alternatively, enterprises might opt to use SD, LDAP, SAML and more to authenticate users.
 You can also create connections that don't require your users to [remember passwords](/connections/passwordless/user-guide) and specify which users have access to [which apps](/user-profile/manage-user-access-to-applications).

 ## How do I connect users based on their profile?